Routine Nail Care

 Nail care is also available for those who have traumatised their nail leading to partial avulsion (tearing off) and for sub-ungula haematomas (blood blisters under the nails).

-An ingrowing toenail can be one of the most painful things that a podiatrist treats.
-Early treatment by a podiatrist can often quickly and relatively painlessly resolve the problem in one treatment.
+An ingrowing toenail can be one of the most painful things that a podiatrist sees.
+Early intervention by a podiatrist can often quickly and relatively painlessly resolve the problem in one appointment.

 The longer the nail is left to grow in the more swollen the toe becomes and there is increased likelihood to catch an infection.
 Home ‘surgery’ is not recommended as people tend to cut the nail further back leaving a deeper spike that is then more difficult to remove.